-Where Is Polygamy Practiced?
+What Is Polygamy, And Where Is It Practiced?

-Polygamy is fairly rare throughout the world, with roughly 2% of the global population practicing polygamy.
-Polygamy is technically illegal in the United States, although it is decriminalized in many states, such as Utah.
-Some polygamous relationships may not have a legal marriage by law, but they consider themselves a spouse-like relationship with multiple partners.
-Polygamy is illegal in most countries or at least not officially recognized.
-However, according to a Pew Research study, polygamy is legal in a few.
+Unlike polyamory, which one out of five people worldwide has taken part in at some point, polygamy is considered rare throughout the world, with roughly 2% of the global population practicing it.
+Polygamy is illegal in the United States, although it is decriminalized in many states, such as Utah.
+Some polygamous relationships may not have a legal marriage by law, but they consider themselves in a spouse-like relationship with multiple partners.
+Polygamy is also illegal in many countries, but according to a Pew Research study, polygamy is legal in a few.

 Why Do People Practice Polygamy?